bcneng/website/content/netiquette.md

 - Affiliates links
 - Job offers outside #hiring-job-board
 - Posting lots of messages (for our own definition of "lots")
 - Company advertising -- only fully open source initiatives are allowed, we don't want to be a platform for private companies to make money
+- Any service offering, including consultancy and others.

 The administrators reserve the rights to:
 - Remove abusive and/or spam comments